gceboh/Style2Paints_V3_Turbo/README.md

 (* The above time cost are the second time of colorization.
 Draft points remain the same with the previous step, and only accurate points are changed.)

+If you want to disable draft cache, please modify `config.py`.

 # ChangeLog
 Patch V2.0: